emilianbold/PDFwriter/README.md

 > You can upgrade to the latest version of Adobe Reader for Windows®, Mac, or Linux® by visiting

-This happens for PDF containing XFA Forms which only Adobe Reader can read and print.
+This happens for PDFs containing XFA Forms which only Adobe Reader can read and print.

 If you want to **export** such a PDF into a normal PDF that even Preview can open then install this printer driver and get Adobe Reader to print to it.
 That's all there is.